-Narooma Sport and Leisure Precinct Landscape Master Plan
+Narooma Sport and Leisure Precinct Landscape Master Plans

-Over and above Council's suite of strategic documents as outlined in the previous section, and as identified by the Recreation and Open Space Strategy, in 2019 Council prepared the Narooma Sport and Leisure Precinct Landscape Master Plan.
+Over and above Council's suite of strategic documents as outlined in the previous section, and as identified by the Recreation and Open Space Strategy, in 2019 Council prepared the Narooma Sport and Leisure Precinct Landscape Master Plans.
 This set of plans identifies both the current and future use potential for the land that is subject to this Plan of Management, as well as surrounding areas, outlining future use potential in a spatial manner.
+Developments proposed in the landscape master plans are subject to detailed design and relevant approvals as required.